-NOTE: The controlled group election may simplify combined return filing because it eliminates the need to determine which corporations are engaged in the unitary business.
+NOTE: The controlled group election may simplify combined return filing because it eliminates the need to determine which corporations are engaged in the unitary business (Test 2).
+The controlled group election does not have any effect on the commonly controlled group (Test 1) or on water's edge (Test 3).
 The election applies for a ten-year period.

 Requirements for Controlled Group Election.
 Any commonly controlled group is eligible make the controlled group election, provided it is timely made.
-To be effective for the taxable year 2009, the election must be made on a timely filed 2009 Form 4R.
+To be effective for the taxable year 2010, the election must be made on a timely filed 2010 Form 4R.
 A return filed under extension is considered timely filed.